NJ, USA

 New Brunswick at the Crossroads: A Town Caught Between Revolution and Occupation

 Few towns in the American Revolution endured so thorough a transformation—from bustling colonial crossroads to military prize, supply depot, occupied city, and finally a symbol of strategic recovery—as New Brunswick, New Jersey.
+The town was generally known as Brunswick during the Revolution, although both names were used.
 Sitting astride the Raritan River along the main road connecting New York and Philadelphia, New Brunswick was never a place the war could simply pass through.
 It was a place where the war stopped, dug in, and stayed.
 Between late 1776 and the summer of 1777, the town changed hands multiple times, hosted the headquarters of both American and British commanding generals, and became the pivot point around which some of the Revolution's most consequential strategic decisions turned.
 To understand what happened at New Brunswick is to understand how close the American cause came to extinction in the winter of 1776—and how it survived.

 In the autumn of that year, the Continental Army was in full retreat.
 Washington's forces had been driven from New York after a string of devastating defeats—Long Island, Kip's Bay, Fort Washington, Fort Lee—and by late November they were streaming across New Jersey with British and Hessian troops in aggressive pursuit.
 Lieutenant General Charles Cornwallis, commanding the vanguard of General William Howe's army, pressed the Americans relentlessly, and on November 29, 1776, Washington's battered columns stumbled into New Brunswick.
+While in New Brunswick, Washington used Cochrane's Tavern as his headquarters.
 The town offered a momentary reprieve: the Raritan River was a natural defensive barrier, and the bridge over it could be destroyed to slow the British advance.
 Washington recognized the opportunity and ordered the bridge demolished after his forces crossed.
-It was a desperate act, carried out under pressure, but it bought the Americans precious time—perhaps a day or two—that proved essential to the survival of the army.
+They were only able to damage the bridge before being stopped by British and Hessian forces, who later repaired the bridge.
+It was a desperate act, carried out under pressure, but it bought the Americans precious time.

 The retreat through New Brunswick was more than a military maneuver; it was a moment of profound crisis for the Revolution itself.
 Washington's army was hemorrhaging men.
 Enlistments were expiring, morale had collapsed, and many soldiers simply walked away.
 The New Jersey militia, whose support Washington desperately needed, was slow to turn out, and some residents of the region were openly sympathetic to the Crown.
 Among the most prominent Loyalists in the colony was William Franklin, the royal governor and estranged son of Benjamin Franklin, who had used his office to discourage rebellion and encourage allegiance to the king.
 Though Franklin had been arrested and removed from power by the Provincial Congress earlier that year—largely through the efforts of Patriot leaders like William Livingston, who would soon become New Jersey's first elected governor—his influence lingered.
 The political loyalties of central New Jersey were deeply fractured, and New Brunswick sat squarely in the fault line.